qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

 ......

 ``Layer with index field`` [vector: any]
-  Vector layer with the numeric field containing indexes
+  Vector layer with the numeric field containing indexes.

 ``Class summary`` [table]
-  Table with summary of the class field mapped to the corresponding unique value
+  Table with summary of the class field mapped to the corresponding unique value.

   Default: *Skip Output*